-While the New Orleans Saints may be struggling on the field and now hold just a three percent chance of making the playoffs, some longtime fans still believe the team can rebound.
+While the New Orleans Saints may be struggling on the field and now hold just a seven percent chance of making the playoffs, some longtime fans still believe the team can rebound.

 “We just need a few things to bounce our way,” said Ronnie Munch as he circled some rope around his neck and set his fantasy lineups for the rest of the year.

 “This team is loaded with so many game-changing players that can affect the outcome at any given moment that I can’t even begin to name them all.”

 Eighty-seven-year-old Who Dat George Liberto, who has followed the team since 1967 and suffers from dementia, believes the key to a turnaround is having a short memory.